MIROC-DOC/model_description/md_en/d-time.md

     +  \epsilon_f
         \left( \bar{X}^{t-\Delta t} + {X}^{t+\Delta t} \right)
 $$
+     --- (3)

 and $\bar{X}$.
-Normally 0.05 is used as the $\epsilon_f$.
+For $\epsilon_f$ it is standard to use 0.05.

 ### semi-implicit time integration

-For mechanics calculations, the leap frog is basically used, We treat some terms as implicit.
+For mechanics calculations, the leap frog is basically used, Compute some terms as implicit.
-Here, the implicit considers the trapezoidal implicit.
+Here, implicit considers a trapezoidal implicit.
-For the vector quantity ${\mathbf q}$,
+Regarding the vector quantity ${\mathbf q}$,
 The value in $t$ is converted to ${\mathbf q}$,
 The value in $t+\Delta t$ was converted to ${\mathbf q}^+$, If you write the value of $t-\Delta t$ as ${\mathbf q}^-$, What is trapezoidal implicit?
 $({\mathbf q}^+ +  {\mathbf q}^- )/2$.
-We use the time-varying terms evaluated by using
-Now, as a time-varying term in <span>q</span>,
+The solution is done by using the time-varying terms evaluated by using Now, as a time-varying term in <span>q</span>,
 The term A is treated in the leap forg method and the term B is treated in the trapezoidal implicit method.
-Assume that A is nonlinear with respect to <span>q</span>, while B is linear.
+Assume that A is nonlinear for <span>q</span>, but B is linear.
-In other words,
+Namely,

 $$
   {\mathbf q}^+